davidSimek/terminal_particle_simulation/README.md

 ./terminal_particles "Your Text Here"
 ```
 Replace "Your Text Here" with the text you want to display in the terminal.
-## Example
+## Preview
 ```bash
 ./terminal_particles "Hello, World!"
 ```

 ## Code Overview
 Main Functions

-- main: The entry point of the program.
+- `main`: The entry point of the program.
 It initializes the signal handler, checks arguments, initializes the buffer, and starts the animation loop.
 - `render`: Updates the buffer based on particle positions and the text.
 - update_movement: Calculates new positions for particles and handles collisions.
 - `draw`: Draws the buffer to the terminal with color-coded particles.